Mississippi River Scenic Highway: Route description

 Officially the route description began at Lake Itasca in Minnesota but contemporary maps show Winnipeg as the northern terminous.
 From Lake Itasca the route traveled south through the Twin Cities to Dubuque, Iowa in what was called the northern division.
-The north central division took the route from Dubouque in Iowa to Quincy, Illinois.
+The north central division took the route from Dubuque in Iowa to Quincy, Illinois.
 The Illinois section connected Quincy with St Louis.
 A south central division took the route between St Louis and Memphis, Tennessee while the southern division connected Memphis with New Orleans.

 The highway crossed paths with other named auto trails, most notably the Lincoln Highway in Clinton, Iowa, the Pikes Peak Ocean to Ocean Highway in Hannibal, Missouri, the National Old Trails Road at St Louis and the Bankhead Highway at Memphis.

 Later, a spur was added that connected the highway to Miami.
 This spur connected with the highway at Clarksdale, Mississippi and continued on through Florida terminating in Miami.
 It was co-signed as the Dixie Highway from Fort Myers, Florida to Miami.